devonzuegel/smallworld/README.md

 2. install postgres: https://postgresapp.com (database)
 3. install postbird: https://github.com/Paxa/postbird (GUI)
 4. create local postgres db called `smallworld-local`

-## local development
+### local development

-### start the repl (frontend hot-reloading + server)
-### start/restart the app
+1. run `bin/start-dev.sh`
-1. set the environment variables
+   - sets the environment variables
-   - in your terminal: `source bin/set-env-variables.sh`

-2. start a repl
-   - in your terminal: `lein repl`
+   - starts the server
+   - starts the frontend hot-reloading
+   - starts the repl

-3. connect your Calva repl in VSCode to the repl running in the terminal
+2. connect your Calva repl in VSCode to the repl running in the terminal
    - command in VSCode: `Calva: Connect to a running REPL server in the project`

-4. load your code into the repl
+3. load your code into the repl
    - command in VSCode: `Calva: load current file and dependencies`

-5. stop whatever server is running and then start one:
+4. in the repl, stop whatever server is running and then start one:
    - in Calva: `(restart-server)`
+   - this reloads the backend code as well, which does not hot-reload like the frontend

-### update code running on the server
+### update code running in the repl
 you have two options:

 1. reload the entire file into the repl